2019 ENY/NATS Musical Theater Competition

 Presented by Eastern New York Chapter of the National Association of Teachers of Singing and Skidmore College

-The Eastern New York Chapter of the National Association of Teachers of Singing (ENY/NATS) is pleased to announce our annual Art Song Festival to be held on October 12, 13, and 14, 2018 at Skidmore College.
-It is being co-sponsored by The Skidmore College Music Department.
+The ENY/NATS Art Song Festival will be held on November 1, 2, and 3, 2019 at Skidmore College and is being co-sponsored by the Skidmore Department of Music.
 The event will serve two purposes.
 It will give singers currently studying in the Capital District area an opportunity to perform and be evaluated by local voice teachers who are members of the ENY/NATS chapter.
 Tone, musical accuracy, musicianship, technique, interpretation and stage presence will be evaluated.
 It will also allow singers to compete for selection to perform in an honors recital (held at a later date) as well as continue on in NATS regional and national competitions (if desired and applicable).
 A separate panel of qualified musicians will be assessing the performances for the competitive aspect of the festival.

 Teachers who are not members of NATS are encouraged to send their students to ensure broad participation throughout our region’s vocal community.
 However, students of non-NATS members will not be able to continue on in the regional and national NATS events, but will be considered for the Honors Recital.